victorpengmx/tp/docs/UserGuide.md

 ### General Input Guidelines

-Here are some guidelines when using the [General Commands](#general-commands).
+Here are some guidelines when using any of Connectify's commands.
 Please follow this to ensure that Connectify understands you!

 * Flexible Input Order<br>
-  You can key in inputs in **any order**.<br>
+  You can key in inputs **that are accompanied by a prefix** in **any order**.<br>
   For example, a command might be structured as `w/WEBSITE e/EMAIL`, but entering `e/EMAIL w/WEBSITE` will work as well.

+* Fixed Order for Index Specification<br>
+  When specifying an index, **the index must be the first input**.<br>
+  For example, `1 n/Apple` is valid, but `n/Apple 1` is not.
+  When there are two indexes (PersonIndex and CompanyIndex), **the PersonIndex must come before the CompanyIndex**.<br>
+  For example, `1 2 n/Apple` is  referring to the person with index 1 and company with index 2, but `2 1 n/Apple` is referring to the person with index 2 and company with index 1.

 <div markdown="block" class="alert alert-warning"><strong>&#x2757; Caution:</strong>
 It's important to avoid including inputs that are not expected by a command.
 For example, if a 'rank' command is designed to accept zero inputs, adding an input like 'p/12345678' might lead to unintended behaviour.